KimmoKAhola/The-IoT-Temperature-Observer/README.md

 The main loop in the code has a 10 second delay.
 Since the code is written synchronously it means that due to all the delays of calling the different API:s this delay turns out to be closer to 20-25 seconds.
 This is gives a good balance between datapoints from the sensors and response speed in the chat.
 It is possible to write the code asynchronously and solve this issue of code blocking, but since I plan on moving the bot away from the microcontroller to a dedicated server in the future it is unnecessary to rewrite the code right now.

-Currently WIFI is used as the wireless protocol.
-As the code for the chat bot is run on the board itself constant uptime is needed to have good response speed.
+Currently WIFI is used as the wireless protocol for simplicity.
+As the code for the chat bot is run on the board itself constant uptime is preferred to have good response speed.
 When the code for the chat bot is moved to another service another, more energy efficient, protocol will be used.

 HTTP requests are used to transfer data.
 JSON, post, get, patch etc